 Is this Heaven . . . or is it Monona?
 Enjoy an excellent quality of life here!

-This region is recognizable to visitors because of the rock outcroppings and ledges, very little glacial deposits, deep narrow valleys, cool-water streams, and heavily wooded uplands.
-The rock formations in this region contain layers as young as 300 million years and as old as 550 million yrs. old.
-This all accounts for the spectacular scenery and abounding recreational, hunting, and fishing opportunities you'll find in the Monona area.
+This region is the only one of its kind "in the world"!
+It's recognizable to visitors because of the rock outcroppings and ledges, very little glacial deposits, deep narrow valleys, cool-water streams, and heavily wooded uplands.
+The rock formations in this region contain layers as young as 300 million years and as old as 550 million yrs.
+This all accounts for the spectacular scenery and abounding recreational and sporting opportunities you'll find in and around the Monona area.

-Surrounded by abundant natural resources -- such as Pikes Peak State Park, Effigy Mounds National Monument, and Yellow River State Forest, all nearby just a short drive away -- Monona is recognized as Iowa's first "Garden City of Iowa" since 1931 and "Gateway to the Yellow River Forest".
-Along with its wooded hills and prairies and farm fields, the City of Monona sits on one of highest locations in Clayton Co. at over 1,200 feet in elevation, atop four main watersheds for Turkey River, Bloody Run, and Yellow River.
+Surrounded by abundant natural resources -- such as Pikes Peak State Park, Effigy Mounds National Monument, and Yellow River State Forest, all nearby just a short drive away -- Monona is recognized as Iowa's first "Garden City of Iowa" since 1931 and "Gateway to Yellow River".
+Along with its wooded hills and prairies and farm fields, the city of Monona sits on one of highest locations in Clayton Co. at over 1,200 feet in elevation, atop four main watersheds for Turkey River, Bloody Run, and Yellow River.

-Year-round recreational activities include camping, canoeing or kayaking; fishing and ice fishing; hunting; snowmobiling, snowshoeing, or cross-country skiing; hiking; biking or motorcycling; and much more.
+Year-round recreational and sporting activities include camping, canoeing or kayaking; fishing and ice fishing; hunting; snowmobiling, snowshoeing, or cross-country skiing; hiking; biking or motorcycling; and, much more.

 This community reflects the very best of progressive, small-town living.
 Regarded for its well-maintained homes, citizens' involvement, excellent school system and quality of life.
 Monona won Iowa’s first Community Betterment Award, followed by numerous first place awards in many categories.
 The MFL MarMac Community School District provides outstanding K-12 education for about 1,075 students in two locations.
 Jointly, the cities of Monona and McGregor and MFL MarMac CSD provide excellent day care facilities in both Monona and McGregor.
 Head Start offers programs for preschool children in Monona.

 There are four beautiful parks with butterfly and flower gardens; woodland and prairie trails; all-inclusive children’s playground; picnic tables, shelters, charcoal grills; old-fashioned city park band shelter; a basketball court transformed into a community ice skating rink.
-Gateway Park & Campgrounds has RV and camping sites and nearby is the family aquatic center, outdoor bike park, school's tennis courts, places to eat & shop, and much more.
+Gateway Park & Campgrounds, as well as nearby Spook Cave Cabins & Campground, has RV and camping sites and nearby is the family aquatic center, outdoor bike park, school's tennis courts, places to eat & shop, and much more.
 Monona is home to the largest-known display of hand-carved wooden chains, plus interesting, local, historic artifacts at Monona Historical Museum.

-The city with its 15-acre commercial park, new single-family housing developments, and municipal airport are strategically located in northeast Iowa on U.S. Highway 18 - 52, about 13 miles west of the Highway 76 intersection at the mighty Mississippi River bridge, Great River Road (see North American GRR driving directions), Mississippi River Trail (MRT) and River Bluffs Scenic Byway.
+The city -- with its new single-family housing developments, 15-acre commercial park, strong business community, quality school district, natural recreational areas, and municipal airport -- is strategically located in northeast Iowa on U.S. Highway 18 - 52, about 13 miles west of the Highway 76 intersection at the mighty Mississippi River bridge, Great River Road (see North American GRR driving directions), Mississippi River Trail (MRT) and River Bluffs Scenic Byway.

 Industries locate here based upon dependable workforce, high degree of productivity, and above-average profits they receive.
 I & M Railroad offers off-track holding for freight loading and unloading.
 Lighted from dusk to dawn, the airport’s approximate 3,000’ runway has 24-hour accessibility to / from Monona by Dubuque, La Crosse, Cedar Rapids commercial services.